Portrait of a Young Man (Raphael)

 Portrait of a Young Man is a painting by Raphael.
 It is often thought to be a self-portrait.
-During the Second World War the painting was stolen by the Germans from Poland.
+During the Second World War the painting was stolen by the Nazis from Poland.
 Many historians regard it as the most important painting missing since World War II.

-The portrait is in oil on panel, probably from 1513 to 1514, and is by the Italian High Renaissance Old Master painter and architect Raffaello Sanzio da Urbino better known simply as Raphael.
+The portrait is in oil on panel, probably from 1513 to 1514, and is by the Italian High Renaissance painter and architect Raffaello Sanzio da Urbino better known simply as Raphael.

 The subject's identity is unverified, but many scholars have traditionally regarded it as Raphael's self-portrait.
 The facial features are perceived by specialists as compatible with, if not clearly identical to, the only undoubted self-portrait by Raphael in his fresco The School of Athens at the Vatican, identified as such by Vasari.
 If it is a self-portrait, no hint is given of Raphael's profession; the portrait shows a richly dressed and "confidently poised" young man.

 No colour photographs of the painting were made before it disappeared; the colour image has been artificially coloured.